sadiyameem/greeting-generator/README.md

 # Greeting Generator

 # Description
-- This generator allows user to make a card for different holidays.
+- This generator allows user to make a message for different holidays.
 Users can enter a name, choose a theme, and generate a special message and download it to share.

 # Features
   - Create message